 6. Repeat the Quality Monitoring Process

-Quality is not a “one and done” proposition.
+Call center quality is not a “one and done” proposition.
 It is a dynamic entity that requires continual care and adjustment.
 The key is to update scorecards as needs change and include agents in the scorecard and call review processes.
 Customer needs are always changing and the call center with quality as its driving force will lead in customer retention and loyalty.